mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Until a few years ago, I checked Facebook 20-30 times per day.
 Any time I was bored, I'd open a new browser tab and check Facebook.
 If I had a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.

-My usage patterns served all of my Bad Reasons for using Facebook.
-To satisfy my Good Reasons for using social media, I didn't have to check it nearly as often as I was.
+My usage patterns served all of my negative reasons for using Facebook.
+To satisfy my positive reasons, I didn't have to check it that often.
 Once a day would be sufficient.
 Once per week would probably be fine.

 The first step toward a healthy relationship with your apps is deciding what you want out of them and what you have to invest to get it.
 You'll probably find that you can retain the important benefits from your apps while investing substantially less time and attention.